geometerio/geometrics/guides/javascript.md

 In order aggregate and export trace events, the frontend needs to speak with a public endpoint separate from your Phoenix backend.
-This endpoint is a running server called a [`opentelemetry-collector`](https://github.com/open-telemetry/opentelemetry-collector).
+This endpoint is a running server called an [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector).
 Its main purpose is to receive requests containing trace information to buffer and export traces to visualization services like Honeycomb.

 ## Usage